 “I don’t think Christine’s family would like that, being traditional and all.”

-“You two have been together for almost three years,” Randy said.
-“If you two ever do tie the knot they know it’s not going to be a white wedding.”
+“Well if you two ever do tie the knot they know it’s not going to be a white wedding,” Randy said.

 “Yeah, they’re past that,” Jason said.
 “At least I think they are.”

-“Not your problem anyhow,” Randy said.
-“If you did move in together, it would show that you’re serious, that should get them off your back.”
+“Not your problem anyhow,” Randy counseled.
+“If you did move in together, it would show that you’re serious.
+That should get them off your back.”

 “Well I don’t plan on living at home forever, but right now might be the last time I get any free meals or free rent,” Jason said.
 “Besides, if we did move in together, that’s like saying we’re engaged.”